 Weather

+February is the last month of winter in Japan, and the traditional lunar calendar marks February 3 as the first day of spring.
+However, this isn't reflected in the reality of the weather.
+Japan is a long and mountainous country with many different sub-climates, so midwinter temperatures vary.
 Along with January, February is the coldest month—there's very little difference in average temperatures between the two months.
-By the end of the month, some southern parts of the country may be starting to feel spring-like, but other areas are still very much in the throes of winter even in late February.
+By the end of the month, some southern parts of the country may be starting to feel springlike, but other areas are still very much in the throes of winter, even in late February.

-In general, the further south you travel, the warmer the temperatures will be at any time of year, but the major exception to this is that the Sea of Japan coast of Honshu gets very harsh winters with a lot of snow.
+In general, the farther south you travel, the warmer the temperatures will be at any time of year, but the major exception to this is that the Sea of Japan coast of Honshu gets very harsh winters with a lot of snow.
 The mountains through the middle of Honshu shield the east coast from the worst winter weather coming off Siberia and China, but the west coast gets the brunt.

 In Hokkaido, the northernmost island, visitors should expect very cold temperatures.
-The capital, Sapporo, experiences an average February high of 32° F (0° C) and a low of 19° F (-7° C).
+The capital, Sapporo, experiences an average February high of 32°F (0°C) and a low of 19°F (-7°C).
 The larger cities of Honshu and Kyushu are warmer but still wintry, and some snow can be expected in Tokyo, Osaka, and Kyoto in February.
-These three cities, as well as Fukuoka in Kyushu, experience average February highs of around 50° F (10° C), and lows of 36° F (2° C).
+These three cities, as well as Fukuoka in Kyushu, experience average February highs of around 50°F (10°C) and lows of 36°F (2°C).

-In the islands of Okinawa, south of 'mainland' Japan, winters are mild.
-The islands are either sub-tropical or tropical.
-Naha, the capital of Okinawa, experiences February highs of 66° F (19° C), and lows of 57° F (14° C).
-(Find out more about visiting Okinawa in this guide).
+In the islands of Okinawa, south of "mainland" Japan, winters are mild.
+The islands are either subtropical or tropical.
+Naha, the capital of Okinawa, experiences February highs of 66°F (19°C) and lows of 57°F (14°C).
+(Find out more about visiting Okinawa in this guide.)

 Rainfall is typically low in February, as precipitation falls as snow.
-Summer is the wet season in Japan.

-Crowds and Costs
+Crowds & Costs

 Other destinations of interest to travelers—such as Tokyo, Osaka, Kyoto, and Hiroshima—are not so busy with tourists in February, but shouldn't be avoided just because it's winter.
-These are big cities with a lot of indoor and outdoor events, and there's always something going on, even in mid-winter.
+These are big cities with a lot of indoor and outdoor events, and there's always something going on, even in midwinter.
 The season is no reason to avoid these places.

 Although Okinawa experiences much warmer temperatures than much of the rest of Japan in February, this is not a peak time to travel there.